-No cash compensation, other than expense reimbursement, has been paid by the Company to Michael A. Rosenberg, the Company's President since his appointment in October 1997.
-Mr. Rosenberg serves as a consultant to Vishay Intertechnology, Inc., and he is compensated directly by Vishay for such consulting services.
-Mr. Rosenberg is however, eligible to participate in, and receive stock option grants through, the Company's 1993 Non-Qualified Stock Option Plan.
+The Company paid no cash compensation, other than expense reimbursement, to Michael A. Rosenberg, the Company's President and Chief Executive Officer from his appointment in October 1997 through 1999, except for a bonus in the amount of \$265,600 for 1999.
+Mr. Rosenberg was however, eligible to participate in, and receive stock option grants through, the Company's 1993 NQO Plan.
 Shares granted to Mr. Rosenberg previously were for his services as a member of the Company's Board of Directors.
-Any Shares that may be granted to Mr. Rosenberg in the future will be based upon the Committee's subjective assessment of the performance of Mr. Rosenberg and the Company.